NUS-SoC-TIPS/backend/README.md

 ## Project Requirements

-This project requires Docker and Docker Compose to be installed.
+This project requires Docker and Docker Compose to be installed for the database.
 We will be using the `docker-compose` family of commands.

-We will also have some local dependencies to help with developer UX.
-This will require the following:

 ### Node.js v14 LTS